Overview

 The SELC Teams

-Each campus SELC will meet approximately monthly during the 2023-2024 academic year (year two of the project) for a total of eight SELC meetings.
-We will address scheduling challenges by providing clear team expectations and opportunities for members to participate outside of the scheduled meeting times if they are unable to attend.
+Each campus SELC will meet approximately monthly during the 2023-2024 academic year for a total of eight SELC meetings.
 The equity measurements provided by the institutional researchers will promote evidence-based discussions based on local course-specific data and comparative data across departments.
-The project leadership team will provide topics (see the table below) and goals for the meetings as well as suggested activities and materials to the local facilitators, who will then facilitate the meetings and guide the SELC members through recognizing their underlying beliefs about students and student success.
+The project leadership team will provide topics and goals for the meetings as well as suggested activities and materials to the local facilitators, who will then facilitate the meetings and guide the SELC members through recognizing their underlying beliefs about students and student success.

 Mtg Meeting Topic